kevind3v/brmailer/README.md

 ##### AddCC

-_If you use the AddAddress or addCC function to add more than one recipient, they will know who received the message._
+_If you use the addAddress or addCC function to add more than one recipient, they will know who received the message._

-Caso use função AddAddress ou addCC para adicionar mais de um destinatário, os mesmos terão conhecimento de quem recebeu a mensagem.
+Caso use função addAddress ou addCC para adicionar mais de um destinatário, os mesmos terão conhecimento de quem recebeu a mensagem.

 ```php
 <?php